ComposableFi/composable/frame/assets-registry/README.md

 ## Basics

-Each remote asset must have local identifier.
-This pallet calls [CurrencyFactory](../currecy-factory/README.md) to get that done.
+Each remote asset must have a local identifier.
+This pallet uses [CurrencyFactory](../currency-factory/README.md) internally for that purpose.

+## Decimals

-Remote assets may have different than local decimals, so remote asset may be configured to have proper decimals.
+Remote assets may have different decimals than local ones, so remote assets may need to be configured to have proper decimals.
+As an example, remotely BTC has eight decimals, while locally we use 12.

+This mapping can be used by out-of-consensus protocols, such as oracles and bridges.

+When a transfer happens, we should know what the given `Amount` transferred means for that currency on our local network.
+We also need to know the minimal amount and number of decimals the currency has remotely.

+Mishandling may lead to precision loss and loss/gain of currency; in the worst case, a round-trip transfer will "print money".

 ## Weights and fees